gaycodegal/simple-zig-wasm-synthesizer/WriteUp.md

 -   We're still missing a language that can compile itself to WebAssembly from within the browser itself.
 I think that would be cool.
--   Zig helped me not embed a compiler into my code and keep accidental static cloning to a minimum.
+-   Zig helped me not embed an Allocator into my code and keep accidental static cloning to a minimum.
 -   Zig was decent for keeping code size small.
 I am unsure if a second optimizer pass from a 3rd party WASM tool would help.